Lombiq/Hosting-Media-Theme/Readme.md

 ### Import/Export

-If you want to export your Media Theme, go to the `_Admin UI > Configuration > Import/Export > Deployment Plans` page and create a Deployment Plan with the following steps:
+If you want to export your Media Theme, go to the Admin UI → Configuration → Import/Export → Deployment Plans page and create a Deployment Plan with the following steps:

 - Add _Media Theme_ step.
 Here you can tick the _Clear Media Theme folder_ checkbox; if ticked, it will delete all the files in the `_MediaTheme` folder in the Media Library during import.
 It can be helpful if you have a _Media_ step along with this step bringing in all the Media Theme files, but be conscious of the order within the recipe; put the _Media Theme_ step first.
 Leave it disabled if you only want to control the base theme.
 - Optionally, add a _Media_ step where you select the whole `_MediaTheme` folder.